DanceOfArrows/danceofarrows/README.md

 My name is Seamus

-- I’m currently working as an intern for Nomad (formerly VHomes)
+- I’m currently working as an intern for OpenOps
 - I’m happy to collaborate on open source projects and open for employment
 - I’m reachable at seamust.le@gmail.com